wso2/docs-ei/en/micro-integrator/docs/references/mediators/header-Mediator.md

 </send>
 ```

-### Setting an header with a value in the JSON body
+### Setting the header with a value in the JSON body

 ```
 <header name="header-symbol" expression="json-eval($.symbol)"/>